pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 I view startups similar to Intelclinic as deeply harmful for everyone - customers don't get what they pay for, investors are being misguided about what they support, researchers see their work being abused for the sake of a marketing campaign, and finally the society is being manipulated to see some kind of progress and hope in all that.

 At the same time as NeuroOn, another neuro-device was put on Kickstarter - OpenBCI[^openbci].
-It's a small open hardware EEG amplifier which allows to conduct their own experiments much cheaper than with university equipment.
+It's a small open hardware EEG amplifier which allows to conduct experiments much cheaper than with university equipment.
 It didn't promise to make everyone's life better and it wasn't marketed as well as the IntelClinic's product.
 Despite earning much less money, OpenBCI delivered a device fulfilling all their promises.

 When it comes to real progress and innovation, I'm much more inclined to believe researchers, hackers and makers showing open whitepapers and working prototypes first.

 ### Footnotes

-[^sex-bias-neuroscience]: It's a running joke in neuroscience, since a lot of experimental subjects are just campus students - usually caucasian males, which leads to ignoring biodiversity.
-[Sex Bias in Neuroscience and Biomedical Research, Annaliese K. Beery and Irving Zucker](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3008499/) and [Androcentrism on Wikipedia](https://en.wikipedia.org/wiki/Androcentrism)

-[^healthy]: Full examination of my sleep patterns by a certified medical expert is available in Polish from the analysis blogpost[^analysis].

-[^marks]: The electrodes were pressed to my head so firmly they left visible marks the next day [(photo)](https://alxd.org/images/14_neuroon_signals/examination/electrode_prints.jpg)

 [^non-laboratory-alternatives]: *Sleep disturbance influences human health.
 To examine sleep patterns, it is advisable to utilize valid subjective and objective measures.
 Laboratory-based polysomnography (PSG) is deemed the gold standard to measure sleep objectively, but is impractical for long-term and home utilization (e.g. resource-demanding, difficult to use).
 Hence, alternative devices have been developed.
 This study aimed to review the literature systematically, providing an overview of available objective sleep measures in non-laboratory settings as an alternative to PSG.
 To identify relevant articles, a specific search strategy was run in EMBASE, PubMed, CINAHL, PsycInfo and Compendex (Engineering Village 2).
 In addition, reference lists of retrieved articles were screened and experts within this research field were contacted.
 Two researchers, using specified in/exclusion criteria, screened identified citations independently in three stages: on title, abstract and full text.
 Data from included articles were extracted and inserted into summarizing tables outlining the results.
 Of the 2217 electronically identified citations, 35 studies met the inclusion criteria.
 Additional searches revealed eight papers.
 Psychometric characteristics of nine different objective measures of sleep pattern alternatives to PSG [(bed) actigraphy, observation, bed sensors, eyelid movement- and non-invasive arm sensors, a sleep switch and a remote device] were evaluated.
 Actigraphy is used widely and has been validated in several populations.
 Alternative devices to measure sleep patterns are becoming available, but most remain at prototype stage and are validated insufficiently.
 Future research should concentrate on the development and further validation of non-invasive, inexpensive and user-friendly sleep measures for non-laboratory settings.* - [Van De Water, A. T. M., Holmes, A., & Hurley, D. a.
 (2011).
 Objective measurements of sleep for non-laboratory settings as alternatives to polysomnography - a systematic review.
 Journal of Sleep Research, 20, 183–200](https://www.ncbi.nlm.nih.gov/pubmed/20374444)